 |Arrive in UK and drive home|

 We were advised to leave the apartment by 8am to avoid the worst of the traffic.
 We made it off the mountain smoothly but traffic on the road into Albertville and again into Chambery built.
 We followed a Google Maps diversion to avoid standing still, though I don’t think it took much less time overall.
 Leaving at 8am in the morning it’s possible to make a Eurotunnel booked for 9pm or 10pm and continue your drive home late at night in the UK.
-We chose to stop overnight in Arras.
+We chose to stop overnight near Arras, not far from the Eurotunnel terminal at Calais, extending our holiday by one night.
 We made it there by 6.30pm and enjoyed walking around the old town and eating steaming bowls of mussels with a glass of Leffe!
 We had pre-booked a family room in a budget hotel (€87 for the four of us including breakfast!) near Lens which was about 15mins from Arras.
 The next day we popped to a supermarket in Calais before checking into the Eurotunnel.
 Be warned!
-Travelling back at the end of half-term meant that the volume of traffic was high!
-We arrived at the terminal about two hours before our booked train, and only just made it (booked for 12pm, arrived at 10am).
+Travelling back at the end of half-term meant that the volume of traffic was high.
+We arrived at the terminal about two hours before our booked train, and only just made it on board (booked for 12pm, arrived at 10am).

 A self-drive, self-catering ski holiday – the verdict